 Living with a stoma

-Learning to look after a stoma takes time and patience, and no one expects you to be able to cope straight away.
-Like anything new it will get easier with time and practice.
+Learning to look after a stoma takes time and patience, and no one expects you to be able to cope perfectly straight away.
+Like anything new, it will get easier with time and practice.
 Your stoma nurse can help you cope with any problems.

 You can contact our cancer support specialists if you want to chat about any concerns you have.
 Details of other helpful organisations can be found in the further resources section.